Alex Salmond remembered as ‘outstanding’ politician and ‘dear friend’ at funeral

 While a “a very public figure”, Mr MacAskill said Mr Salmond had been “fiercely protective of his private life and Moira and the family”, and was a “cherished and loving husband, brother, uncle”, as well as a “friend to many”.

+“There is palpable shock over Alex’s passing and folk can well imagine the distress and sorrow within the family.

+“He was the life and soul of the party and played a leading role in his family, and the privacy of the funeral is to give them space to grieve and say farewell to a husband, a brother and an uncle whom they loved dearly.”

-After the funeral, conducted by Reverend Ian McEwen, piper Fergus Mutch, who previously worked for Mr Salmond, led a procession to the cemetery at Strichen for a private service.
+After the funeral, piper Fergus Mutch, who previously worked for Mr Salmond, led a procession behind the Saltire-draped coffin to the cemetery at Strichen for a private service.

-A public memorial service to remember Mr Salmond will be held at a later date, while tributes will also be paid to him in Holyrood on Wednesday, when a motion of condolence is expected to be held.
+A public memorial service to remember the former first minister will be held at a later date.

+First Minster John Swinney will lead tributes to him at a motion of condolence in Holyrood on Wednesday.

+The Scottish Cabinet, which met on Tuesday morning, “reflected on (his) sudden death”.